 Here, Eoin shares his insights on how yoga can benefit runners of all levels.

-Eoin Finn: Yoga corrects body imbalances that are exacerbated by repetitive, high-impact activities like running.
+Eoin: Yoga corrects body imbalances that are exacerbated by repetitive, high-impact activities like running.
 Running tightens and strengthens particular muscles groups (such as the quadriceps) while leaving others disproportionately weaker (such as the hamstrings).
 This is akin to a tree that is trying to grow straight, but cannot because it is constantly hammered by a strong prevailing wind.
 The tree will continue to grow lopsided, even when the wind is not blowing.

 I focus on posts that benefit skeletal alignment by lengthening the overly tense muscles tighten and strengthening any muscles that become disproportionately weak.

-RWR: Can you give me an example of applied Intelligent Yoga?
+Can you give me an example of applied Intelligent Yoga?

-EF: All the activities we engage in affect the soft tissues (muscles and fascia), which in turn affect the skeleton.
+Eoin: All the activities we engage in affect the soft tissues (muscles and fascia), which in turn affect the skeleton.
 When running causes tight hamstrings and calf muscles, those muscles tug on the sit bones, which can shorten the back body and cause stress to the lower back.

 An Intelligent Yoga practice addresses this problem by loosening the tight back body and strengthening the front body.
 A simple pose like downward dog is great for this.

-RWR: How does yoga help the runner’s mind?
+How does yoga help the runner’s mind?

-EF: Running is definitely a mind game and the runners we work with always comment on the affects of yoga on the mind and breath.
+Eoin: Running is definitely a mind game and the runners we work with always comment on the affects of yoga on the mind and breath.
 Just like running, yoga is enjoyable, but each pose presents a challenge.

 When we resist such challenges (either during a 10K race or intense yoga practice) and starting thinking things like, “Oh god, I am only 1K into this run and I have nine to go,” our muscles tense and breathing becomes uneven or restricted.